 Russian Military Oath

 In international law, the concept of individual responsibility for war crimes is closely tied to the oath.
 The Nuremberg Trials established that soldiers cannot escape liability by claiming they were simply “following orders.”
 The oath to obey lawful orders inherently requires soldiers to refuse illegal ones, a principle now embedded in many nations’ military codes.
-The International Committee of the Red Cross provides guidance on this ethical duty for military personnel.
+The International Committee of the Red Cross provides guidance on this ethical duty for military personnel, emphasizing that an oath does not absolve a soldier of the obligation to respect international humanitarian law.

 Case Study: The German Military Oath and Nazi Era